 #1 Add Filter

 As stated above, the Kalita Wave Dripper requires its own brand of filters.
-Place the #155 or #185 filter in the brewer, depending upon which size you own.
-Place the Dripper over the carafe you plan to brew the coffee into.
+Depending on your size, place the #155 or #185 filter in the brewer.
+Then, place the Dripper over the carafe you plan to brew the coffee into.

-You will need either the Kalita #155 or Kalita #185 filter for the brewer.
+For the brewer, you will need either the Kalita #155 or Kalita #185 filter.
 Standard basket filters will not fit properly.

 #2 Rinse Filter with Hot Water (optional)

 As with most paper filter brewing methods, it is advised to rinse the paper filter.
-This will reduce any paper residue from getting in the coffee.
-It also helps the filter cling to the brewer.
+This will reduce any paper residue from getting in the coffee and help the filter cling to the brewer.
 With the Kalita, pour the water directly into the center and fill quickly.
-You do not want to pour along the sides as you risk having the filter bend and lose its shape.
+You do not want to pour along the sides, as you risk having the filter bend and lose its shape.

 The added benefit of using hot water is that it will preheat the server.
 Once that is done, discard the water.